Antithrombotic Guidelines, 9th Ed

 Educational Slide Sets for Physicians

-This clinical resource is a series of educational slide sets for physicians, each set corresponding to the recommendations in chapters in the ninth edition of the American College of Chest Physicians antithrombotic guidelines.
-Physicians may incorporate any slides from these sets into their own presentations to explain and share the recommendations of the AT9 guidelines with other colleagues.
+This clinical resource is a series of educational slide sets for physicians, each set corresponding to the recommendations in chapters in the ninth edition of the antithrombotic guidelines.
+Incorporate slides from these sets into your own presentations to explain and share the recommendations of the AT9 guidelines with colleagues.

 Evidence-Based Management of Anticoagulant Therapy